-Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organizations for the joint self-insuring to the same extent that they may individually self-insure.
-Separate agreements to form a worker's compensation pool were made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-The North Central Washington Unemployment Pool was formed on July 1, 1988, and the North Central Washington Worker's Compensation Pool was formed on April 1, 1984, when school districts and North Central Educational Service District in the State of Washington joined together by signing an Interlocal Government Agreement to pool their self-insured losses.
-Twenty-four school districts and North Central ESD have joined the unemployment pool; twenty-nine school districts and North Central ESD have joined the worker's compensation pool.
+Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint self-insuring to the same extent that they may individually self-insure.
+Separate agreements to form a workers' compensation pool were made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
+The North Central Washington Workers' Compensation Pool was formed on April 1, 1984, when school districts and North Central Educational Service District in the State of Washington joined together by signing an Interlocal Governmental Agreement to pool their self-insured losses.
+Twenty-nine school districts and North Central ESD have joined the workers' compensation pool.

-These funds are operated for the Manson School District's benefit in lieu of the district having to make monthly premium payments to the State of Washington for unemployment and industrial insurance.
+This pool is operated for the Tonasket School District's benefit in lieu of the district having to make monthly premium payments to the state of Washington for industrial insurance.
 Membership automatically renews each year.
 Even after termination, members are still responsible for contributions for unresolved claims occurring during a period when the district was a member of the pool.

-The pools are governed by a board of directors of each pool which is comprised of one designated representative from each participating member.
-Executive committees are elected for each pool and are responsible for conducting the business affairs of each pool.
+The pool is governed by a board of directors which is comprised of one designated representative from each participating member.
+An executive committee is elected for conducting the business affairs of the pool.

-Each member's contributions to the pool is determined by a rate-making formula based on claims cost and other expenses paid.
-In fiscal year ending August 31, 2015, Manson School District made payments totaling \$69,503.06 to the industrial insurance pool.
+Each member's contribution to the pool is determined by a rate-making formula based on claims cost and other expenses paid.
+In fiscal year ending August 31, 2015, Tonasket School District made payments totaling \$97,594.63 to the industrial insurance pool.